rdbo/libmem/docs/api/rust/LM_GetProcessEx.md

 # Description

-Gets information about a remote process with a known PID
+Gets information about a remote process with a known PID.

 # Parameters

-- pid: ID of the process to get information from
+- pid: ID of the process to get information from.

 # Return Value